Partial Resolutions of Affine Symplectic Singularities: Introduction

 The nilpotent cone also has the special property that it has a unique $\Q$-factorial terminalization.
 Whenever this is the case, each face of the Mori fan will be given by intersecting $\ol{\Mov(Y/X)}$ with a unique subset of the $H_s$ above.
 Thus we can view this as a way of expressing the bijection between conjugacy classes of parabolic subalgebras, parabolic subgroups of the Weyl group, and subsets of the simple roots.
 It also shows that these are in natural bijection with crepant partial resolutions.

 These bijections generalize to a bijection $[\rho: X' \rightarrow X] \mapsto W_{X'}$ between crepant partial resolutions and parabolic subgroups of $W_X$ anytime $X$ has a unique $\Q$-factorial terminalization.
 As proved in \Cref{AllSubgroups}, this map is not a bijection for every conical affine symplectic singularity, but it is in general surjective.
-This is because if there is more than one $\Q$-factorial terminalization, then there will be faces in the interior of $\ol{\Mov(Y/X)}$ which correspond to small contractions which allow us to flop from one $\Q$-factorial terminalization to another.
+This is because if there is more than one $\Q$-factorial terminalization, there will be faces in the interior of $\ol{\Mov(Y/X)}$ that correspond to small contractions that allow us to flop between $\Q$-factorial terminalizations.
 As a corollary of this theorem we also prove in \Cref{NilpCovers} that every crepant partial resolution of a nilpotent cone $\cN$ is of the form $\tilde{\cN}^{\mathcal{P}} \rightarrow \cN$ described at the beginning of the introduction.

-In the final section of the paper we begin to study Springer theory of partial resolutions as described above.
-We breifly highlight two instances of interest.
+In the final section of the paper we begin to study Springer theory of crepant partial resolutions as described above.
+We briefly highlight two instances of interest.
 The first is a generalization of equation \eqref{FibersInv}.
-There are simple examples of conical affine symplectic singularities with trivial Namikawa Weyl group but nontrivial partial resolutions, which shows the analogous equation could not be true in general.
-However we show in \Cref{SymplFibersInv} that the analogous statement $H^*(\rho^{-1}(x), \C) \cong H^*(\pi^{-1}(x), \C)^{W_{X'}}$ is true as long as the universal conic deformation $\cX'$ is smooth.
+There are simple examples of conical affine symplectic singularities with trivial Namikawa Weyl group but nontrivial crepant partial resolutions, which shows the analogous equation could not be true in general.
+However, we show in \Cref{SymplFibersInv} that the analogous statement $H^*(\rho^{-1}(x), \C) \cong H^*(\pi^{-1}(x), \C)^{W_{X'}}$ is true as long as the universal conic deformation $\cX'$ of $X$ is rationally smooth.